 Parts of the braking circuit (calipers, hoses) are not considered a parts of the "Front Fairing or the Front Fender".

-9. The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (minimum 2.5 liters).
+- 9. The use of "add-ons", like Hand Guards, Rear water spoilers, etc will need the previous approval of the Technical Director. - 10.
+The lower fairing has to be constructed to hold, in case of an engine breakdown, at least half of the total oil and engine coolant capacity used in the engine (minimum 2.5 liters).
 This measurement should be taken with the fairing fitted to the motorcycle, whilst both wheels are on the ground and the motorcycle is upright at 90° to the horizontal.